 Tomb Raider key stats

-The Tomb Raider series has sold 95 million copies worldwide.
+Tomb Raider sales have reached an impressive 95 million copies worldwide.

 (Source: Game World Observer, VG Sales)

 38 million of those sales came from the AAA release of Tomb Raider (2013), Rise of the Tomb Raider, and Shadow of the Tomb Raider.

 This puts Tomb Raider among the best-selling video game franchises alongside Halo, Monster Hunter, and Resident Evil.

 Rise of the Tomb Raider only sold 1 million units.